Dissenting Views can make us Smarter Decision-Makers

-Please click here to read article online.
+Please click here to read the article for CSA online.

 Noreena Hertz is a visionary economist, strategist, best-selling author and thinker whose economic predictions have consistently been accurate.
 She advises some of the world’s top CEOs on economic, geopolitical and technological trends and business decisions.
 Most recently she has been appointed ITV’s new economics editor.

 We are drawn to those who echo what it is we already believe.
 We get a dopamine rush when we are presented with confirming data similar to what we get when we eat chocolate or fall in love.
 On Facebook we defriend those with different political views to our own.
 On Twitter we follow people just like us.

 Yet a vast body of research now points to the import of contemplating diverse, dissenting views.
 Not just in terms of making us more rounded individuals but in terms of making us smarter decision-makers.
 Dissent, it turns out, has a significant value.

 When group members are actively encouraged to openly express divergent opinions they not only share more information, they consider it more systematically and in a more balanced and less biased way.
 When people engage with those with different opinions and views from their own they become much more capable of properly interrogating critical assumptions and identifying creative alternatives.